Probation allows the employer and employee to assess how well a new employee is a fit for the role and organisation they have been appointed to.

 Setting expected performance and behaviour objectives and establishing tasks and duties to be undertaken should occur from the employee’s first day of duty.
 This discussion should be documented in the form of a performance agreement and have a focus on ensuring the employee knows what is required of them.

-Regular documented feedback should be provided to the employee throughout their probation period and beyond with a copy of what was discussed provided to the employee via an email or file note.
+This feedback should be documented and provided to the employee throughout their probation period and beyond with a copy of what was discussed provided to the employee via an email or file note.
 This allows the employee an opportunity to self-correct at the earliest opportunity.

-If an employee on probation is not achieving set performance objectives or behaviour standards, the manager should seek advice from their local HR team as soon as possible rather than wait until the end of the probationary period.
+If an employee on probation is not achieving set performance objectives or behaviour standards, the manager should consider the directive relating to positive performance management and seek advice from their local HR team as soon as possible rather than wait until the end of the probationary period.

-Prior to the end of the employee’s probation period, a decision must be made as to whether the employee has satisfied the performance and behaviour objectives of their role.
-If it is determined that the employee has met the required standards, their employment should be confirmed and their performance and development supported in line with agency policies moving forward.
+If it is determined that the employee has satisfied the performance and behaviour objectives of their role and met the required standards, their employment should be confirmed and their performance and development supported in line with agency policies moving forward.

 Extensions to probation should generally only occur where there has not been a reasonable opportunity to assess the employee’s performance, or the employee has demonstrated good progression towards the required standards and it is anticipated this will be achieved within a short period.